 Steps to take:

-- Mail, email, fax, or drop off your commentary and your phone number to the News Director.
+- Mail, email, or drop off your commentary to the KSTK General Manager.
+Please include your phone number.

 Phone: (907) 874-2345

 - A producer will call you to schedule a recording session

 - The commentary will be scheduled for broadcast